Freedom of Expression and New Technologies

 channels is another basic human right.
 We can see the digital exclusion

-not only along the dividing line between North and South, it is also
+not only along the dividing line between North and

 expert systems are in competition with the human workforce.
 Sure enough,